-Firstly, just to be clear, the title tag is a line of text in your website which is no visible on the web page, but is seen in many search engines if you do a search, it will appear as the title of the web page, followed by some text and then the sites URL.
+Firstly, just to be clear, the title tag is a line of text in your website which is not visible on the web page, but is seen in search engines if you do a search, it will appear as the title of the web page, followed by some text and then the sites URL.
 It also appears in the blue bar at the top of your web browser window.

 It’s commonly thought of as the single most important seo factor on a specific web page.
 The title tag should be kept to under 70 characters as this is all that will usually be displayed in search results.
 A keyword rich, but readable title is essential, both for search engines and people doing searches.
 When a person runs a search, a page of results will be displayed, but of those results, those which include the exact words they are looking for, will get those words highlighted, so therefore appear more relevant, in turn making it much more likely that someone will click through.